ovtsa/BowlingInAurelia/README.md

 ## Running the Bowling application

-From within the bowling directory, run
+From within the project directory, run

 `au run`